magnesiumlabs/lasco/src/background/origin/README.md

 ### Extend

-By default, Lasco provides a handful of general purpose background box origin utilities.
+By default, the configuration provides a handful of general purpose background box origin utilities.
 You can easily filter the default scales using the Sass configuration.

 ```scss
 @use "lasco" with (